- What types of proposals in IOS require preliminary proposals?

 - Are preliminary data required to be included in the preliminary proposal?

 No, preliminary data are not required.
 However, a PI may include preliminary data in support of the feasibility of the research approach at his/her discretion.

 - Do results from prior support have to be included in a preliminary proposal?

 Although not required, results from previous support may be included in the preliminary proposal at the discretion of the PI.

 - The solicitation does not mention the proposal classification form.
 Do I need to submit a proposal classification form for a preliminary proposal or full proposal?
 What about other things that are not covered in the solicitation?

 Yes.
 All submissions to IOS and the Directorate for Biological Sciences require a proposal classification form.

 In general solicitation instructions focus on how the requirements differ from what is stated in the Grant Proposal Guide, and solicitations take precedence over the Grant Proposal Guide.
 In the event that a particular issue is not mentioned in the solicitation, you should follow the instructions in the Grant Proposal Guide.

 - How do I apply for summer support for REU students?
 Can I still apply for an REU supplement?

 Investigators are reminded that support for undergraduate students involved in carrying out research under NSF awards should be included as part of the research proposal itself instead of as a post-award supplement to the research proposal, unless such undergraduate participation was not foreseeable at the time of the original proposal.
-A supplementary document of up to 3 pages should be included to describe the intended activities of the REU students.
+If an REU supplement is being requested, a supplementary document of up to 3 pages should be included to describe the intended activities of the REU students.
 All student costs should be entered in the proposal budget as Participant Support Costs.
 (Please note that indirect costs (F&A) are not allowed on Participant Support costs for REU supplements.)
 See the REU solicitation NSF 13-542 for complete details about preparing an REU supplement request.